How to switch business energy suppliers in the UK

 What happens when your business energy contract ends?

-When your business energy contract ends, you'll automatically be rolled onto your supplier’s more expensive out-of-contract rates - to avoid overpaying, you’ll need to run a comparison and switch energy suppliers, or switch to a better deal with your current supplier.
+When your business energy contract ends, you'll automatically be rolled onto your supplier’s more expensive out-of-contract rates.
+To avoid overpaying, you’ll need to run a comparison and switch energy suppliers, or switch to a better deal with your current supplier.

 Depending on your supplier, you may be rolled onto a new fixed-term contract – often with slightly higher rates – although this is becoming less common.
 Alternatively, you might be moved on to a 30-day rolling contract until you formally organise a new one.